ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Prepared for AFS final.

 ### December 10, 2019
 Prepared for AFS final.
+Worked on BPH essay.

+### December 11, 2019
-Worked on BPH final essay.
+Prepared for AFS final.
+Worked on BPH essay.

+### December 12, 2019
+Collected the number of normals.
+Tested light switches: no obvious effects observed, need further investigations.
+Calculated polarized intensities.
+Next step is to adjust colors based on the angle incidence.